Cloud vs. On-Premise MFT: Making an Informed Strategic Decision

 On-Premise MFT

 On-premise MFT solutions are deployed within an organization’s own data centers or infrastructure.
 The organization purchases software licenses and maintains full control over the hardware, software, and configuration.
 IT staff are responsible for installation, maintenance, upgrades, and security of the MFT system.
-According to IDC’s 2024 enterprise infrastructure survey, on-premise deployments remain particularly prevalent in regulated industries such as healthcare, financial services, and government.
+On-premise deployments remain particularly prevalent in regulated industries such as healthcare, financial services, and government.

 Cloud MFT

 Cloud MFT solutions are hosted and maintained by service providers in their cloud infrastructure.
 Organizations access these solutions over the internet, typically through subscription-based models.
 The service provider handles infrastructure maintenance, software updates, and often aspects of security and compliance.
-According to the 2024 Cloud Security Alliance report, cloud MFT adoption has accelerated by 37% since 2022, with particularly strong growth in retail, manufacturing, and professional services sectors.
+Cloud MFT adoption has been strong in retail, manufacturing, and professional services sectors.

 Hybrid Approaches